 Today, we are a still a 100% volunteer fire department.
-We have 37 members divided into the three divisions of Fire Suppression and Rescue, EMS, and Fire Corps.
+We have 21 members divided into the three divisions of Fire Suppression and Rescue, EMS, and Fire Corps.
 We also have a chaplain and a public information officer who are not assigned divisions.
 Your volunteers respond 24 hours a day, 7 days a week, 365 days a year – from work, from holiday family dinners, from track meets, and from their beds.
-We serve the 1,000 citizens of Falls City as well as the 1.2-square-mile town’s visitors.
+We serve the 1,032 residents of Falls City as well as the 1.2-square-mile town’s visitors.

 Whether in town helping our neighbors or around the region helping our fire neighbors, Falls City Fire Department provides fire, rescue, pre-transport medical, and public education services.
 Included in our fire and rescue services, we respond to all fire related calls, hazardous material incidents, motor vehicle accidents, and various kinds of rescues, including water rescues from our beautiful waterfalls throughout the year.
-We are also heavily involved in the community that rallied around us in our time of need – hosting and participating in community events, providing free community classes, and providing public education to our local students and citizens.
+We are also heavily involved in the community that rallied around us in our time of need – hosting and participating in community events, providing free community classes, and providing public education to our local students and community members.